Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Prohibits bringing, landing, or causing any aircraft (including drones) to alight in any Davidson County park with limited exceptions.
-Only three designated flying areas exist where permits may be issued.
+Prohibits bringing, landing, or causing any aircraft (including drones) to alight in or upon any Davidson County park, with three designated exceptions.

 Restrictions

-Drones prohibited in all Metro Nashville parks except three designated areas: Warner Park, Peeler Park, and Cane Ridge.
-Permit required even in designated areas.
-Metro Parks staff has stated no permits for drone use can be granted outside these three areas for any purpose, including photography or filming.
-Commercial film shoots require additional Film Commission permits.
+Drones strictly prohibited in all Metro Parks except three designated areas: Warner Park, Peeler Park, and Cane Ridge (permit required in all three).
+Metro Parks staff stated department cannot permit drone use in other parks for any purpose, including photography or filming.
+Commercial filming requires Film and Video Permit office approval; approvals are rare outside designated areas.

 View source